Fund targets emissions from ports, airports and electricity infrastructure

 IFM Investors is targeting comprehensive and sustained improvements to the carbon footprint of infrastructure assets while enhancing benchmarks and transparency around infrastructure emissions to deliver a step change in the emissions profile of infrastructure.

 IFM Investors, owned by 27 of Australia’s industry superannuation funds, invests on behalf of six million Australian workers and approximately 15 million pension fund members globally.
+It is responsible for Australia’s largest portfolio of high-quality infrastructure assets, including Ausgrid, Brisbane Airport, Melbourne Airport, Sydney’s Port Botany and the Port of Brisbane.

 The CEFC estimates that just a five per cent improvement across the assets in the portfolio would abate almost 69,000 tonnes of CO2-e annually.
 This is equivalent to removing 14,775 cars from the road each year, or providing electricity to 7,450 homes a year.

-Initiatives may include installing on-site solar PV and battery storage solutions and transitioning car fleets to electric vehicles over time.
+Initiatives may include installing onsite solar PV and battery storage solutions and transitioning car fleets to electric vehicles over time.
 They are also likely to involve using smart management systems which monitor asset performance and assist with reducing energy consumption and optimising logistics and supply chains.